 - Quality Improvement Activity: your evidence should include an element of evaluation and reflection, evidence of what action you've taken in response to the results, and consideration of whether improvement has happened and been maintained.

 - Significant events: you should be able to demonstrate awareness of any patterns and explain what you have learned or what you did to prevent recurrence.

-- Feedback and complaints: your evidence should include your reflections and what you have done to learn and develop your practice in response to feedback and complaints.
+- Compliments and complaints: your evidence should include your reflections and what you have done to learn and develop your practice in response to feedback, compliments and complaints.